Finding a Debtor’s Assets

 Limitations to the Examination

-While an Order for Examination can be a useful tool when it comes to collecting the assets you are entitled to by court decision, there are limitations.
+An Order for Examination can be a useful tool when it comes to collecting the assets you are entitled to by court decision.
+However, there are limitations.
 You may not request that the debtor travels an excessive distance to perform the examination, for example.
 You must also request that the court clerk subpoenas all relevant documents, such as bank statements, property ownership documents, and vehicle records.
 Otherwise, it may be difficult to prove which assets are available for seizure.
 You may also require a court order for a turnover order, which allows the creditor to request information on any monetary assets within the debtor’s possession and to claim those assets.

 Judgment Collections in Different States

 In some cases, your judgment debtor may move prior to the collections process or have assets in another state that you wish to seize.
 A collections order is still enforceable across state lines under the Uniform Enforcement of Foreign Judgments Act.
 The act enforces standard procedures for collecting on assets across state lines.
 This includes filing in the new state in which the lender will collect the assets.
 In most cases, you only need to mail a certified copy of the original judgment to the new state as well as an affidavit with the debtor’s name and address.
 The affidavit typically renders your judgment valid with that state’s court, which makes it possible to serve notice to the debtor.